adityamenon/resume/README.md

 ##### CodeIgniter:

 + Had built a Workflow management system, customized for one particular Italian bank's requirements.
-+ Built a 'goal tracking' app, similar to HabitRPG but [less complex](http://achieve.joosab.com/).
++ Built a 'goal tracking' app, similar to HabitRPG but less complex.

 ##### Drupal:

 + I had built a 'casesheet management system', distributed to a couple Physiotherapy clinics.
 It allows doctors and their staff to fill out a form with the patient's detailed case history, and later browse these.
 A digitization of the usual paper-based way of doing things.
-+ Had written a module to change how checkout works, to provide custom prorated pricing depending on actual dates of utilization, for [these guys](http://cloudvirtualoffice.com).
++ Had written a module to change how checkout works, to provide custom prorated pricing depending on actual dates of utilization, for CloudVirtualOffice.

 I've also done a large amount of non-complex website work, in addition to some ancient, custom-built PHP apps, admittedly many of those are offline, so I have skipped mentioning them.